-Just a 3-minute walk from the South Exit of Kyodo Station on Odakyu Line is the quiet storefront of a Michelin 1-star sushi restaurant "Sushidokoro Kiraku."
+Just a 3-minute walk from the South Exit of Kyodo Station on Odakyu Line is the quiet storefront of a world gourmet guide award sushi restaurant ""Sushidokoro Kiraku.""
 The venerable restaurant was founded in 1937 and underwent a renewal in 2004.
 Third-generation proprietor Tatsuhito Ota, training at Kiraku since he was in his 20s, continues to carry forward traditional techniques and tastes handed down without break from a predecessor to apprentice.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.

 A 1-minute walk from Kyodo Station, Exit South(Odakyu Odawara Line)

 From Shinjuku station, take the Odawara line local train bound for Sagami-Ono, you will arrive Kyodo Station in about 20-minute.

 From Shinjuku station, take the Odawara line local train bound for Honatsugi, you will arrive Kyodo Station in about 20-minute.

 From Omotesando station, take the Chiyoda line local train bound for Yoyogi-Uehara and transfer at Yoyogi-Uehara station for Odawara line local train bound for Sagami-Ono, you will arrive Kyodo Station in about 20-minute.